xdroidteam/translation/README.md

 <br>
 Routes are added in the ServiceProvider, available at `http://yourdomain.com/translations`

 You can change the route prefix in the deployed config file `config/xdroidteam-translation.php`.
 Also you can modify the middleware or exclude translation groups (excluded groups will not appear on the GUI).
 See the example below.

+You can use another Translation model, with ove
 ```php
 <?php